Build a receiver

 }

-The Start() method is passing 2 references (context.Context and component.Host) that your receiver might need to keep so they can be used as part of its processing operations.
+The Start() method is passing 2 references (context.Context and component.Host) that your receiver may need to keep so they can be used as part of its processing operations.

-The context.Context reference should be used for creating a new context to support you receiver processing operations, and in that case you will need to decide the best way to handle context cancellation so you can finalize it properly as part of the component’s shutdown within the Shutdown() method.
+The context.Context reference should be used for creating a new context to support the receiver processing operations.
+You will need to decide the best way to handle context cancellation so you can finalize it properly as part of the component’s shutdown in the Shutdown() method.

-The component.Host can be useful during the whole lifecycle of the receiver so you should keep that reference within your tailtracerReceiver type.
+The component.Host can be useful during the whole lifecycle of the receiver so keep that reference in the tailtracerReceiver type.

 Here is what the tailtracerReceiver type declaration will look like after you include the fields for keeping the references suggested above: